icra/GLOBALFATE/README_RESULTS.txt

-All results are placed in the folder 'results'
-So that folder must be created
+All results are placed in the folder 'results'.
+This folder must be created before running GLOBALFATE

-The partial results of the model are (only saved if 'save partial 1' in the file input_parameters): width.txt area_m2.txt
+The partial results of the model are saved if 'the 'save partial' flag in the file input_parameters is set to one:

-Qmax.txt
-flow_acc.txt
-vel.txt
-RT.txt
+width.txt - raster of wodht (m) of the river channels area_m2.txt - raster of pixel areas (m2)
+Qmax.txt - raster identifying the oulets of the lakes flow_acc.txt - raster of streamflow (m3/s)
+vel.txt - raster of water velocity (m/s)
+RT.txt - Raster of water residence time (hours)

-Final result of the model (always saved): contaminant_C.txt if concentration=1 in the file input_parameters; elsewhere contaminant_L.txt
+The final result of the model is saved as:
+ - contaminant_C.txt, as ng/L, if concentration flag in the file input_parameters is set to one
+ - contaminant_L.txt, as ng/year, if concentration flag in the file input_parameters is set to zero